 * OMS, Atlas on Mental Health in the World, WHO, 2014.

 ** HI uses the Sustainable Development Goals as a reference framework

 Road accidents are the 8th leading cause of death worldwide.
-If nothing is done, they will have moved into 5th place by 2030.6 Nearly 3,500 people die every day on the roads, and tens of millions are injured.
-Many of them suffer from disabling after-effects such as paralysis or amputations.
+If nothing is done, they will have moved into 5th place by 2030.6 Nearly 3,500 people die on the roads each day, and tens of millions are injured.
+Many of them are left with permanent disabilities, such as paralysis or amputations.